-My biggest issue with this book were the mechanics of demon possession.
+My biggest issue with this book was the mechanics of demon possession.
 Corky and Sarah Fear both seemed to come and go in terms of being in control, but Kimmy had absolutely no recollection of being possessed.
 This was an inconsistency that could have been easily remedied with Kimmy having some memories of book two.
 Then there’s The Evil’s abilities.
-It has crazy telekinetic powers, but in this last book it chose to only use them for tripping people and heating up bathwater.
+It has crazy telekinetic powers, but in this last book, it chose to only use them for tripping people and heating up bathwater.
 It can move from body to body (including freshly dead bodies), but if you kill yourself with the evil in you it gets trapped in your dead body.
 Those are some very inconsistent demon rules.
 I also wish it had been given a name aside from “The Evil Spirit.”

 Getting The Evil’s perspective did confirm what I was beginning to think at the end of book two: The Evil is not the smartest demonic entity in Shadyside.
 You would think that an ancient evil spirit who liked killing people would be better at it, but you would be wrong.
 Corky tried to kill Debra by running her over in a public parking lot, and then again by pushing her off the top of an old windmill.
 Corky’s plan in the climactic scene was to kill Kimmy by pushing her into a river from a cliff, which wasn’t high enough to kill either Kimmy or Corky on impact.